qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ---

-In order to mark items we simply mark all indices that come before i.
+In order to mark items we run a for loop and compare all values to each other, storing the values that are smaller than the y-th index of our flattened table.

 ------------------